ZupIT/ritchie-docs/content/en/Formulas/Add formula dependencies.md

 On Ritchie, it's possible to configure each formula as an independent and small project.

 Therefore, it will be possible to import all the necessary dependencies to perform the operations you want to implement.
+See more below:

 {{< tabs id="T2" >}}
 {{% tab name="go.mod (GOLANG)" %}}